ManueleMontrasi523/Java-architecture-showcase/README.md

 In the `.external-service-api` folder, you will find example request bodies for use with the "add-all" endpoints in Swagger.
 These can be used to quickly populate the system with sample data.

 ## Theoretical Highlights
+- **Hexagonal Architecture**: The codebase is organized around the hexagonal (ports & adapters) pattern, ensuring a clean separation between business logic and external systems.
 - **Asynchronous Processing**: All critical workflows (such as order validation and payment processing) are handled asynchronously via message queues, ensuring high throughput and resilience.
 - **Microservices Architecture**: The codebase is modular, with clear boundaries between components, making it easy to extend or integrate with other services.
 - **Spring Validation**: Extensive use of Spring’s validation framework ensures data integrity and robust error feedback.